-- actual or anticipated variations in earnings, financial or operating performance or liquidity; - changes in industry research analysts' recommendations or projections; - failure to meet analysts' and our Company's projections; - general political, social, economic and capital market conditions; - announcements of developments related to our business or the business of our key customers or vendors; - operating and stock performance of other companies deemed to be peers; - · actions by government regulators; - news reports of trends, concerns and other issues related to us or our industry, including changes in regulations; and - geopolitical conditions such as acts or threats of terrorism, military conflicts, and the effects of pandemics (such as the coronavirus).
+- actual or anticipated variations in earnings, financial or operating performance or liquidity; - changes in industry research analysts' recommendations or projections; - failure to meet analysts' and our Company's projections; - general political, social, economic and capital market conditions; - announcements of developments related to our business or the business of our key customers or vendors; - operating and stock performance of other companies deemed to be peers; - actions by government regulators; - news reports of trends, concerns and other issues related to us or our industry, including changes in regulations; and - geopolitical conditions such as acts or threats of terrorism, military conflicts, and the effects of pandemics.

-Our Class A Common Stock price may fluctuate significantly in the future, and these fluctuations may be unrelated to our performance.
+Our Class A Common Stock price may fluctuate significantly in the future, and these fluctuations may be related to our performance.
+We also cannot predict the effect our dual-class structure may have on the market prices of our Class A Common Stock.
 General market price declines or market volatility in the future could adversely affect the price of our Class A Common Stock, and the current market price of our Class A Common Stock may not be indicative of future market prices.